Is Maple Good for Carving? All You Need To Know!

 Carving soft Maple is so much easier than carving hard Maple (Sugar Maple) because soft Maple is less in hardness and density than hard Maple.

-Softwoods are easier to carve than hardwood.
+Softwoods are easier to carve than hardwoods.

 So, according to the Janka hardness ratings which are used to measure hardness levels of different woods